 Let’s Show You The Difference

-Take a look at the 360 example below.
-As you can see the you are only seeing PART of the whole image.
-This means that the image is stretched to fit your screen and will actually be warped and stretched.
-As a result you will have a very low resolution look and feel to it.
+Take a look at the 360 example below, as you can see that you only see PART of the whole image.
+This means that the image is stretched to fit your screen and will be warped and stretched.
+As a result, you will have a very low-resolution look and feel to it.

-If taken with anything from 4k or lower on any screen it will look stretched and blurry.
-It will seem amateurish and on professional which will not represent your brand well.
-On a side note the image sensors in an 8k 360 camera are always better than a 4k camera.
-So if you decided you need only 4k content the image quality will look better when shot with a native 4k camera.
+If taken with anything from 4k or lower on any screen, it will look stretched and blurry.
+It will seem amateurish and on professional, which will not represent your brand well.
+On a side note, the image sensors in an 8k 360 camera are always better than a 4k camera.
+So if you decided you need only 4k content, the image quality would look better when shot with a native 4k camera.

 The rule of thumb I tell our clients is as follows.
 If you want to show your content in 2018 and beyond it needs to be at a minimum of 8k.
 Do not just take my word for it but let me show you the differences in 360 by showing you two 360 panoramas side by side.